ding-lab/CPTAC3.MissingAnalysis/README.md

 Analysis here aims to determine which pipelines for which diseases still need to be analyzed.

-This is an evolving project.
-All cases for all diseases defined in step 0 are considered.
-Future work will involve moving `RUN_LIST` creation from CromwellRunner to here.

 Additional work is needed to resolve Ensembl v22 vs. v36 RNA-Seq data issues.
 Harmonized data silently replaced v22 with v36, with changes to UUID.
-Past analyses not caught
+Past analyses can be identified with oldrun_list, but this is not reliable

 ## Versions